SuduIDE/ij-textmate/docs/README.md

 ---
 **NOTE**

-The described method does not work in IDEs version 2023.2
+The described method does not work in IDE version 2023.2 for all TextMate Bundles

 ---

+There are some problems with the approach described above:

+- a comment is required, and it can be deleted by another developer in the team
+- it doesn't work if you can't insert a comment
+- there is no code completion.

-In this `syntax highlighting` solution, the plan is to:
+In this solution, the plan is to:

-- use `TextMate Bundles`
+- use `TextMate Bundles` for language highlighting
 - provide injection recovery on IDE startup
 - perform `syntax highlighting` without using comments.
-To be able to inject a language where you can't use comments.
+To be able to inject a language where you can't use comments
-  For example, to inject `JS` into `HTML`
 - add `code completion`
-- ensure that the injection can be performed in any language
+- perform injections regardless of language

 ## Short description